britecharts/britecharts/README.md

 You can also load Britecharts from our [CDN][cdnHome] as we do in this [demo][cdnDemo] page or play around in our [JSBin][jsbinSandbox] and [CodePen][codepenDemos] demo projects.

 They also provide some minimal CSS styling, that can be loaded independently or as a bundle.
-Check our [Getting Started Guide][gettingStarted] to see more options.
+Check our [Styling Britecharts tutorial][stylingBritecharts] to see more options.

 ## See Also
 - [Documentation Homepage][31]
 - [Getting Started Guide][gettingStarted]
+- [Tutorials][tutorialsIndex]
+- [How To Guides][howToIndex]
+- [About Britecharts][topicsIndex]
 - [Contributing Guide][35]
 - [Github Repo][33]
 - [Bar Chart Tutorial][screenCast][Video]